Bunker/reden-snap/README.md

 On any snap enabled Linux system:

 ```
-$ snap install reden
+$ snap install reden-cimm
-$ reden.reden-qt
+$ reden-cimm.reden-qt
 ```

-You can now see all installed applications by running `snap info reden`.
+You can now see all installed applications by running `snap info reden-cimm`.

+Note: the final package should obviously be names `reden` and not `reden-cimm` but I don't want to squat that name, I'll leave that up to the Reden team.

 # Building